gayaneghazaryan-dot/svd-image-analysis/README.md

 - **Cross-domain applications** — supports image compression, denoising, and PCA-based dimensionality reduction.

 ---
+🔁 Reproducing Figures and Tables

+All figures and tables presented in the paper are generated automatically by the four Python scripts located in the code/ folder.
+Each script creates its own subdirectories under results/Figures/ and results/Tables/, containing all publication-ready outputs in PDF, CSV, and LaTeX formats.

+No pre-generated results are stored in the repository to ensure reproducibility and lightweight version control.
+After installation, simply run:

+python code/svd_compression_merged.py
+python code/svd_denoising.py
+python code/benchmark_and_plots.py
+python code/pca_adaptive_combined.py

+This will regenerate the full set of figures and tables exactly as used in the manuscript.
+Each run is deterministic and environment-controlled via fixed random seeds and version-pinned dependencies.
+---
 ## 📜 License

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.